Takashi-91/whatsapp-bot/README.md

 Ensure you have the following dependencies in your `requirements.txt` file:

-P.S This was my first project usinggg python and was a big pain in the ass to get running for free without payments so good luck 😂😂😂😂😂😂
+P.S This was my first project using python and was a big pain in the ass to get running for free without payments so good luck 😂😂😂😂😂😂